K3WLBUDDY/K3WLBUDDY.github.io/about.md

 permalink: /about/
 ---

 I'm a final year CS Student at SRM University.
-You will not find dank memes here.
-Just some random thoughts.
+What you will find here is not Dank Memes but some random thoughts on things I like.